Best Day Trips from Tokyo, Japan

 What stands at Engaku-ji now is, unsurprisingly in earthquake-prone Japan, no longer the original temple.
 The reconstructions, however, are nothing short of impressive.
 A walk around the grounds is the perfect place to start your day in Kamakura.

 After exploring Engaku-ji, sway across the railway tracks towards the Daibutsu Hiking Trail.
-On the way you’ll pass by a couple important temples including Tōkei-ji and Jōchi-ji.
+On the way, you’ll pass by a couple of important temples, including Tōkei-ji and Jōchi-ji.
 Both temple grounds are worth wandering around before setting course for the Daibutsu Hiking Trail.

 Jochi-ji Temple in Kamakura

 The entrance to the Daibutsu Hiking Trail sits near the entrance to Jōchi-ji Temple.
-Following this hiking trail, a 3-kilometre trek through a lush forest, leads to the Great Buddha of Kamakura.
+Following this hiking trail, a 3-kilometer trek through a lush forest leads to the Great Buddha of Kamakura.
 The walk should take you an hour and a half or less.

 RELATED: How to Spend the Perfect 24 Hours in Tokyo, Japan